Everything you need to know about the WireGuard VPN Protocol

-WireGuard clearly outperforms OpenVPN on both fronts but has yet to present a stable version which can be tested on a large scale.
+WireGuard clearly outperforms OpenVPN on both fronts but has yet to present a stable version that can be tested on a large scale.

 Even 128-bit keys are yet to be broken.

-WireGuard offers new and innovate encryption in the form of ChaCha 20 and Curve25519 amongst others.
+WireGuard offers new and innovates encryption in the form of ChaCha 20 and Curve25519 amongst others.

 WireGuard also does not use parsers, so is not susceptible to parser bugs, as well as a more modern cryptographic primer with a smaller attack surface due to the size of the code base.